ifilot/bramble/docs/background.rst

     fingerprint is going to be determined.
 Based on the cutoff distance, this atom has six neighbors as indicated by the circles.
 (2) For these neighbors, an adjacency matrix is constructed.
-For each off-diagonal element in this matrix a value of one is assigned if the distance the corresponding two neighbors is less than the cutoff distance.
+For each off-diagonal element in this matrix a value of one is assigned if the distance of the corresponding two neighbors is less than the cutoff distance.
 If not, the element has a value of zero.
 (3) For each node in the adjacency matrix, a triplet of CNA indices is determined corresponding to (i) the number of